-The mean gross household income was £71,129 (£1,368 per week) and the median gross household income was £51,877 (£998 per week) in 2014 (see Table 4.1.1).
+The mean gross household income was £72,794 (£1,400 per week) and the median gross household income was £54,068 (£1,040 per week) in 2017 (see Table 4.1.1).
+This represents a 2.3% increase in the mean household income of £71,129 in 2014 and a 4.2% increase in the median household income in 2014 of £51,877.

-Mean gross household incomes were calculated by totalling all income received during 2014 and dividing this figure by the number of households.
+Mean gross household incomes were calculated by totalling all income received during 2017 and dividing this figure by the number of households.
 Median gross household incomes were calculated by ranking all household incomes from lowest to highest and selecting the middle data point.
 Mean averages are more heavily influenced by a small number of very high income households than median averages.
 As a result, there is a large differential between the two measures.
 For this reason both mean and median figures are presented where relevant throughout this report.
+Table 4.1.2: Gross annual income distribution ofhouseholds